Definition Of Motivation In Psychology

 Arousal Theory

-Arousal theory suggests that people adopt behaviours to keep their level of arousal at a personally optimal level.
-For example, a person with a high need for arousal can adopt risky behaviours such as skydiving or climbing.
+Arousal theory suggests that people adopt behaviors to keep their level of arousal at a personally optimal level.
+For example, a person with a high need for arousal can adopt risky behaviors such as skydiving or climbing.
 A person with little arousal can be satisfied reading a book.

 The Application Of Motivational Theories